riobits/RioBits/README.md

 # Welcome to my profile 👋

-- 💻 I'm currently working on Mokaab
-- 📚 I'm currently learning Next.js, PWA
+- 📚 I'm currently studying for the SAT
 - 💪 Improving my coding skills

 <br/>